 - to advance stakeholder cooperation (establishment of a Transnational Stakeholder Forum) to foster geothermal developments and to create a strong geothermal value chain.

-As a main result the intensity of cooperation will increase and contribute to energy security and energy efficiency by increasing the use of geothermal energy in the heating sector, which will make the Danube Region less dependent on imported fossil fuels, also respecting the environment.
+As a main result the intensity of cooperation among key-players of the geothermal sector in the participating six countries will increase and contribute to energy security and energy efficiency by increasing the use of geothermal energy in the heating sector, which will make the Danube Region less dependent on imported fossil fuels, also respecting the environment.

 - Start date